 Biographical Information

 John Romonosky was signed by the St. Louis Cardinals as an amateur free agent before the 1949 season and went right to work for the Fresno Cardinals of the class C California League, posting an 18-9 record with a 3.33 ERA while pitching 235 innings.
 He went 10-11 with three different clubs in 1950 and appeared in 4 games for the great 1950 Winston-Salem Cardinals, which won 106 games.
 Earl Weaver played second base for the team.
-John spent the next two years (1951-1952) with the United States Military Service during the Korean War.
+John spent the next two years (1951-1952) with the United States military during the Korean War.

 John started his 1958 year with the Charlotte Hornets of the South Atlantic League, rung up a 10-4 record and got a call from the Senators, getting another shot at major league hitters.
 He went 2-4 for the Senators, got one more look in 1959 with the Washington club again, went 1-0 in 12 games and this ended John's career in the big leagues, winning 3 and losing 4 with a 5.19 ERA while pitching 101 innings.